curedao/docs/constitution/2-solution.md

 * **Reduction of adverse medication events** - Harnessing of big data to spot medication errors and flag potential adverse reactions
 * **Cost reduction** - Identification of value that drives better patient outcomes for long-term savings
 * **Population health** - Monitor big data to identify disease trends and health strategies based on demographics, geography, and socioeconomic

+#### Cost Savings in Drug Development

+Failed drug applications are expensive.
+A global database of treatments and outcomes could provide information that could avoid massive waste on failed trials.

+- A 10% improvement in predicting failure before clinical trials could save [$100 million](https://drugwonks.com/blog/the-dog-days-of-drug-approvals) in development costs.
+- Shifting 5% of clinical failures from Phase III to Phase I reduces out-of-pocket costs by [$15 to $20 million](https://drugwonks.com/blog/the-dog-days-of-drug-approvals).
+- Shifting failures from Phase II to Phase I would reduce out-of-pocket costs by [$12 to $21 million](https://drugwonks.com/blog/the-dog-days-of-drug-approvals).

+#### Cost Savings Through Decentralization

+- In phase II studies, the typical decentralized clinical trial (DCT) deployment produced a [400%](../assets/financial-benefits-of-decentralized-trials.pdf) return on investment in terms of trial cost reductions.
+- In phase III studies, decentralization produced a [1300%](../assets/financial-benefits-of-decentralized-trials.pdf) return on investment.

 ### Problems with Historical Observational Research